SSA's Fee Authorization Processes

-- The attorney or non-attorney who is otherwise eligible to receive direct payment has not waived his or her fee or waived the right to direct payment.
+- The attorney or non-attorney representative who is otherwise eligible to receive direct payment has not waived his or her fee or waived the right to direct payment.

-- An attorney or non-attorney whom the claimant appoints after December 31, 2006 to represent him or her before SSA, or an attorney for whom a Federal court approves a fee after December 31, 2006, has registered to receive direct payment by taking two steps:
+- An attorney or non-attorney representative whom the claimant appoints after December 31, 2006 to represent him or her before SSA, or an attorney for whom a Federal court approves a fee after December 31, 2006, has registered to receive direct payment by taking two steps:

 When a claimant, affected auxiliary beneficiary, or representative disagrees with the amount of the fee SSA authorized, he or she may protest that determination by requesting administrative review.
 Under the fee agreement process only, the SSA decision maker may also request administrative review of the fee amount authorized.

 Under the fee agreement process, the party requesting administrative review must do so within 15 days of receiving the notice of the determination approving or disapproving the fee agreement or authorizing the amount of the fee.
 Under the fee petition process, the party requesting administrative review must do so within 30 days after the date of the notice of the fee authorization.

 The Act and SSA regulations prohibit representatives from charging or collecting any fee for representational services that SSA has not authorized, or that is more than the maximum amount SSA authorized, except for those fees described in the section, When SSA's Authorization Is Not Required, above.